-(UNIVersal Automatic Computer) The first commercially successful computer, introduced in 1951 by Remington Rand.
+(UNIVersal Automatic Computer) The first mass produced and commercially successful computer, introduced in 1951 by Remington Rand.
 Over 40 systems were sold.
-Its memory was made of mercury-filled acoustic delay lines that held 1,000 12-digit numbers.
-It used magnetic tapes that stored 1MB of data at a density of 128 cpi.In 1952, it predicted Eisenhower's victory over Stevenson, and UNIVAC became synonymous with computer (for a while).
-UNIVAC I's were in use up until the early 1960s.
-See delay line memory.
+Comprising some 5,000 vacuum tubes and weighing nearly 15 tons, the memory in the UNIVAC I was made of mercury-filled acoustic delay lines that held 1,000 12-digit numbers.
+Storage was magnetic tape reels that held 1MB of data at a density of 128 cpi.In 1952, the computer predicted Eisenhower's victory over Stevenson, and, for a while, UNIVAC was synonymous with "computer."
+UNIVAC I machines were in use until the early 1960s.
+See delay line memory and early memory.